 Figure 1.
-Conceptual connections between the different data streams and functions of the GGMI.
-Example data and data latency based on the CoCO2 prototype; for the GGMI this will be subject to further analysis and agreement with system operators.
+Conceptual connections between the different data streams and functions of the GGGW.
+Example data and data latency based on the CoCO2 prototype; for the GGGW this will be subject to further analysis and agreement with system operators.

 3.2 Input data: observations and prior information.